mzattera/v4j/docs/005/index.md

 I start my analysis from a concordance version of the Voynich text (see [Note 001](../001)); this is obtained from the Landini-Stolfi Interlinear file by merging available interlinear transcriptions for each transcriber.
 In the merging, characters that are not read by all authors in the same way are marked as unreadable.
-This to ensure the terms I will extract from the text are the most accurate.
+This to ensure the word types I will extract from the text are the most accurate.

 For reasons explained below, any occurrence of the following characters is also marked with an unreadable character:

 - 'g', 'x', 'v', 'u', 'j', 'b', 'z' (47 occurrences in total, 13 of them are single-letter words).

-- 'c' and 'h', when they do not appear in combinations such as 'ch', 'sh', 'cth', 'ckh', 'cph', 'cfh'; this sums up to 11 terms.
+- 'c' and 'h', when they do not appear in combinations such as 'ch', 'sh', 'cth', 'ckh', 'cph', 'cfh'; this sums up to 11 word types.

 As a second step, **tokens** are created by splitting the text where a space was detected by at least one of the transcribers; there are 31'317 tokens in the text, ignoring those that contain an unreadable character.

-The list of **terms** is the list of tokens without repetitions (this would be the "vocabulary" of the Voynich).
+The list of **word types** is the list of tokens without repetitions (this would be the "vocabulary" of the Voynich).
-These 5'105 total terms have then been analyzed as explained below.
+These 5'105 total word types have then been analyzed as explained below.

 ## Considerations

-By looking at the terms in the Voynich, we can see their structure (that is, the sequence of Voynich glyphs used to write them) can be easily described as follows:
+By looking at the word types in the Voynich, we can see their structure (that is, the sequence of Voynich glyphs used to write them) can be easily described as follows:

-- each term can be considered as composed by 12 "slots"; for convenience I will number them from 0 to 11.
+- each word type can be considered as composed by 12 "slots"; for convenience I will number them from 0 to 11.

 - each slot can be empty or contain a single glyph.